kosho-org/test/README.md

 - speedHandler
   - calculates session speeds.
 It's called by urlHandler and ontimeupdate of html5 video.

-#Note
+# Note

 ## mode 0 (simple speed comparision)

-Currenlty, this mode only use Resource Timing API to get speeds.
+Currenlty, this mode only use Resource Timing API to calculate speed.
 Probalbly, this mode works on another media player like Video.js and so on.

 ## Safari iOS